 Keeping a cool head during cancer treatment

-Cancer patients in Whyalla are now benefiting from scalp cooling technology that reduces hair loss associated with chemotherapy thanks to donations from local fundraising groups.
+Northern Adelaide Cancer Centre patients are benefiting from scalp cooling technology that reduces hair loss associated with chemotherapy.

-“Scalp cooling or cold caps help patients to retain their hair with most moderate complexity chemotherapy treatments, which can boost self-confidence and encourage a positive attitude towards treatment,” Professor Mitra said.
+“Scalp cooling or cold caps are proven to help patients to retain their hair with most chemotherapy regimens, which can boost their self-confidence and help maintain a positive attitude to treatment,” she said.

 She is part way through 24 consecutive weeks of chemotherapy at Northern Adelaide Cancer Centre and has resolved to use the cooling cap each and every session for the best results.
 She wears the cap for up to six hours depending on the length of her chemo session